Velocidex/velociraptor-docs/content/vql_reference/event/diff/_index.md

    and the query exits.

-Sometimes we need to wait for a subprocess to exist if it detaches from the teminal immediately but does some work in the background.
+Sometimes we need to wait for a subprocess to exist if it detaches from the terminal immediately but does some work in the background.